-The primary differences between the Proposed Action and the No-Action Alternative related to land use are improved planning certainty for land use changes and the establishment of a network of conservation lands.
-Similar amounts of development would occur under either alternative, though the locations of development under the Proposed Action would include sites occupied by covered species.
-Likewise, procedures under the Proposed Action would streamline development planning throughout modeled habitat for covered species.
+The primary differences between the Proposed Action and the No Action Alternative related to land use are improved planning certainty for land use changes and the establishment of a network of conservation lands.
+Similar amounts of development would occur under either alternative, although the locations of development under the Proposed Action would include sites in County jurisdiction occupied by covered species.
+Likewise, procedures under the Proposed Action would streamline development planning throughout modeled habitat for covered species in County jurisdiction.
+Planned development in cities and on tribal lands would continue under their respective comprehensive plans, and associated concurrency requirements would continue to be met consistent with the GMA.
+While the timing and distribution of planned growth within these jurisdictions could conceivably influence the selection of individual lands for HCP mitigation, the HCP would not be expected to measurably change urban growth and development trends within the study area.
+Because the Proposed Action would not modify zoning, strategic planning, or comprehensive planning, and because it would not modify the expected amount of development, the existing plans and policies related to land use in cities and Tribal sovereign lands would not be affected by this alternative.